Majig/Majig/README.md

 - 👀 I’m interested in games, writing, learning, language
 - 🌱 I’m currently learning c# and webdev, philosophy
 - 💞️ I’m looking to collaborate on nothing for now - I'm challenged with learning already
-- 📫 How to reach me - push here?
+- 📫 How to reach me - pull here?

 <!---
 Majig/Majig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.